Amaliegade 14: Staal Hagen family, 1795–1846

+The property was home to 28 residents in three households at the 1840 census.
+Ane Sophie Hagen resided on the second floor with her daughter Anna Wilhelmine Hagen, her granddaughter Anette Charlotte Hagen, a concierge, the concierge and one maid.
+Ludvig Gottfred Fürst resided on the ground floor with his wife Augusta Christiane Ebbesen, their two-year-old son, two office clerks, three male servants and one maid.
+Carl Friederich Christopher Ahlefeldt Laurvig, a ritmester, resided on the first floor with his wife Antoinette Nancy Ahlefeld Laurvig, their six children (aged six to 19), two male servants and three maids.

+F. P. Sommer, 1846–1849

+The wholesale merchant F. P. Sommer owned the property from 1840 to 1851.
+His property was home to 27 residents in three households at the 1845 census.
+Ludv.Gottf.Fürst, a wholesale merchant (grosserer), resided in the building with his wife Augusta Christiane Fürst (née Ebbesen), their three children (aged three to seven), two male servants and three maids.
+Carl Fried.Christ.Ahlefeldt resided in the building with his wife Antoinette Nancy Ahlefeldt, their six children (aged 10 to 24) two male servants and three maids.
+Ane Sophie Hagen, a widow with means, resided in the building with her daughters Anina Wilhelmine Petrea Hagen and Annette Charlotte Hagen and one maid.

+Philip Heyman, 1849–1851

-Wulff Philip Heymanm who owned the property from 1840 to 1851m was the father of Isaac and Philip Heyman.
+Wulff Philip Heyman, who owned the property from 1840 to 1851, was the father of Isaac and Philip Heyman.
 Carl Frederik Rentzmann, who owned the property from 1851 to 1858, was the father of the civil servant Peter Nicolai Rentzmann.

+Carl Frederik Rentzmann, 1851–1858

-Steen Andersen Bille (1797-1883), a son of the earlier resident by the same name, was a resident in the building in 1857-1869.
+In 1851 Carl Frederik Rentzmann bought the building.
+Steen Andersen Bille (1797–1883), a son of the earlier resident by the same name, was a resident in the building from 1857 to 1869.

+Knudtzon family, 1858–1913

-In 1858, Amaliegade 14 was acquired by Peter Crjistian Knudtzon.
-He was one of the largest merchants trading o n Iceland.
+In 1858, Amaliegade 14 was acquired by Peter Christian Knudtzon.
+He was one of the largest merchants trading in Iceland.
 His widow Lucinde kept the property following her husband's death in 1864.
 David Baruch Adler, a merchant, banker and politician, was among her tenants from 1870 but moved when he purchased the Gustmeyer House in 1873.

-Peter and Lucinda Knudtzon's eldest son, Søren Christian Knudtzon, who had for a while worked in his father's firm, would later serve as director of the National Bank of Denmark.
-He owned the property from 1889 to 1913.
-He owned Amaliegade 14 following his mother's death in 1888.
+Knudtzon's eldest son, Søren Christian Knudtzon, joined his father's firm.
+He would later also serve as director of the National Bank of Denmark.The building in Amaliegade was after his mother's death passed to him.

-The painter Kristian Zahrtmann had both his home and studio on the third floor from 1893.
-Zahrtmann had used Søren Christian Lundtzon as a model when painting his Don Juan back in 1885.
+The painter Kristian Zahrtmann resided on the third floor from 1893.
+Zahrtmann was a good friend of Frederik Gotschalk Knudtzon.
+They had met each other in Italy.
+He had used Søren Christian Knudtzon as a model when painting his Don Juan back in 1885.
 He moved to a newly built house, Casa d-Antino, Mariendalsvej 79, in 1913.

 On Knudtzon's death in 1913, Amaliegade 14 was sold to textile merchant Carl Lauritzen.